MushfiqRazib/swdm_bug_pred_ml/README.md

 1. All the Defects4j projects spectra and matrix folder.
 2. 'method_data_fixed' folder - contains fixed spectra, matrix file of below buggy versions.
-    Have to copy these file in the corresponding Defects4j projects.
+    Have to download these versions files in the corresponding Defects4j projects (Time, Closure).
-    These versions are giving error of having 'tab space' and numpy shape mismatch in the matrix file.
+    These versions are giving error of having 'tab space' and numpy shape mismatch in the matrix file which was fixed.
     Fixed the below versions error with:
     Time: 2
     Closure: 2, 17, 31, 43, 54, 64, 80, 90, 109, 120